 Ryobi 14-inch 40-volt Brushless Lithium-Ion Cordless Chainsaw

 Reviewers love that this cordless chainsaw cuts well, is durable, easy to store, lightweight and powerful.
-And, this chainsaw features a brushless motor that boosts run time.
+And, the brushless motor boosts run time.
 What more could you want?

-One reviewer says: “I tried this on a few 10″ logs from the wood I have stacked for my wood burner that I use thoughout the winter season.
-It went through these oak logs like butter with plenty of power and the grip and balance of the saw was so comfortable.”
+One reviewer says: “I tried this on a few 10″ logs from the wood I have stacked for my wood burner that I use throughout the winter season.
+It went through the oak logs like butter with plenty of power, and the grip and balance of the saw was so comfortable.”

 Craftsman 9-Piece Standard and Metric Flare Nut Wrench Set

 People call these must-have wrenches.
 Why?
 Pure and simple, they do what wrenches are supposed to do.
 Backed by the Craftsman Forever Warranty, these are an automotive repair person’s dream.
 The flare nut wrenches grasp more corners of a fastener than other wrenches thanks to their wider contact area.
 This makes them ideal for removing and replacing nuts on fuel lines, brake lines and other automotive parts that can round and deform.

 “Finally, the right tool for the job,” says a reviewer.
 “I can’t even tell you about how many times I’ve stripped the nut on a brake line because I was using the wrong wrench.
 I just bought a 1996 Toyota 4Runner.
 It needs a lot of work and has been neglected for years.
 Watching YouTube to learn about repairs educated me on the importance of this tool, and let me just say … they were right!
 This grabs the line nut, which is typically a softer metal, and grips it from almost all sides, getting a secure connection, and making slippage almost impossible when breaking it free or tightening it up.”